 These may seem like questions that you will never have to worry about, but it’s much better to overprepare on the regulations of data than to deal with an information leak later on.
 Once you’ve prepared for your MDM project, here are some tips to assist with creating and kicking off.

 The driving force to implement an MDM solution can come from many different parts of the organization.
 To be successful, all stakeholders across the organization must be identified, and their voices heard.
 The first part of every engagement should be to listen to the others involved.
 Make sure that the outcomes of the MDM are aligned with your company’s broader corporate objectives.

-Stakeholders should see the new MDM as means to achieve already determined goals.
-They should be able to envision it empowering their team to accomplish their goals and free up resources to think strategically about the future.
+Stakeholders should see the new MDM as a means to achieve already determined goals.
+They should be able to envision MDM empowering their team to accomplish their goals and free up resources to think strategically about the future.
 If your stakeholders are not with you, the obstacles will be overwhelming.

 Empowered Project Team

 The team you have leading this initiative must be enthusiastic and empowered.
 Work with the executive sponsors to align on roles, responsibilities, timelines, and goals, then let the team figure out how to deliver.
 A steering committee is great way of filtering key information to the executive team , and then the executive team needs to hold the project team accountable for the goals they set.
 Accountability is key in any project.
 [Read more about accountability in our e-book The Ultimate Guide to Team Accountability.]
 Your team should want to make a MDM strategy.
 It should also consist of more than just members of the IT department.
 Every department that creates or consumes data needs to be represented.